KPoppi/RoadDataComparison/README.md

 At last, it contains a functionality for calculating network nodes of a specific catchment area.<br/>
 A qualitative analysis was made by visualizing those data in QGIS.<br/>

-ATKIS itself does not provide one-way streets but some oneway-values gotten from OSM are provided manually for testing them with ATKIS.
+Currently, ATKIS itself does not provide one-way street attribute values but some oneway-values gotten from OSM are provided manually for testing them with ATKIS.
 They can be found in ``onewaysATKIS.sql`` in the folder ``\data``.

 ## Loading ATKIS and OSM data from local storage into PostGIS
 Load ATKIS by means of [PostNAS](http://trac.wheregroup.com/PostNAS):<br/>